avolution-dream/gen-story/README.md

 By default, files are written to the `./script/output/` folder.
 Premise and Plan are formatted as jsons which can be edited for human interaction.

-After you're done with a given step, close your servers (this command also runs in the background).

 ### Get the Plan and Storyboard
 ```bash
 python plan/generate.py